AdamJSc/prediction-league/README.md

 Prediction League is a game that started socially between friends.

 Everyone in the group puts some coins into the kitty and writes down what they think the final Premier League table will look like, before a ball has even been kicked.

 Whoever is closest at the end of the season wins the kitty.
 And sometimes gets to pick the following week’s teams for 6-a-side...

 ### Who needs pen-and-paper?? 📝

-This project is a digital representation of the game, which implements a frontend and backend for handling new entries, payment workflows, management of predictions and cumulative scoring of points.
+This project is a digital representation of the game, which implements a Frontend and Backend for handling new entries, payment workflows, management of predictions and scoring of points (which are now accrued on a cumulative basis throughout the season instead of just at the end).

 It's written in [Golang](https://golang.org/), using Go [templates](https://golang.org/pkg/text/template/) for HTML and elements of the [LUSH Core](https://github.com/LUSHDigital/core) library for bootstrapping.

-[Vuejs](https://vuejs.org/) and [Bootstrap](https://getbootstrap.com/) are used on the frontend.
+[Vuejs](https://vuejs.org/) and [Bootstrap](https://getbootstrap.com/) are used on the Frontend.
 [Sass](https://sass-lang.com/) is used for pre-processing CSS and [npm](https://npmjs.com/) + [Webpack](https://webpack.js.org/)
 are used for building assets.